irened123/BiteReview-API/README.md

 ## Installation

-To set up the **BiteReview-API** on your local machine, ensure you have the following prerequisites:
+To set up the **BiteReview API** on your local machine, ensure you have the following prerequisites:

 - **Java 17** or higher
 - **Maven 3.x** or higher